 The asymmetric structure of hurricanes.

-3. The treatment of the inherent uncertainty in the conversion factor used to convert the modeled vortex winds to surface winds will be reviewed and compared with currently accepted scientific literature.
+3. The treatment of the inherent uncertainty in the conversion factor used to convert the modeled vortex winds to surface winds will be reviewed and compared with current scientific and technical literature.
 Treatment of conversion factor uncertainty at a fixed time and location within the windfield for a given hurricane intensity will be reviewed.

-4. Scientific literature cited in Standard G-1, Scope of the Model and Its Implementation, may be reviewed to determine applicability.
+4. Scientific literature cited in Standard G-1, Scope of the Hurricane Model and Its Implementation, may be reviewed to determine applicability.

 5. All external data sources that affect model-generated windfields will be identified and their appropriateness will be reviewed.

-6. Description of and justification for the value(s) of the far-field pressure used in the model will be reviewed.
+6. Description of and justification for the value(s) of the far-field pressure used in the hurricane model will be reviewed.

-M-3 Hurricane Probabilities
+M-3 Hurricane Probability Distributions

 Modeled probability distributions of hurricane parameters and characteristics shall be consistent with historical hurricanes in the Atlantic basin.